Karlcxu/KarlChoiReviews/_posts/2019-01-29-THS-Librarian.md

 *Notes: Fullerton's Troy High School Librarian is lazy.
 She frequently closes the library 5-20 minutes early and sometimes even closes it entirely some days, despite the fact that she literally just sits in her chair doing little to nothing.
-In addition, a good librarian has a proper understanding of research tips and documentation, but this librarian's annoyed tone leads no one to ask her for help - and the fact she does know how to conduct good research is questionable.
+In addition, a good librarian has a proper understanding of research tips and documentation, but this librarian's annoyed tone leads no one to ask her for help - and her knowledge of how to conduct good research is questionable.
 "No backpacks on the table."*

 *Reviewed on 1/29/2019*